trunk-io/docs/check/configuration/supported/taplo.md

 ## Auto Enabling

-taplo will be auto-enabled if any of the following filetypes are present: *toml*
+taplo will be auto-enabled if any *Toml* files are present.

 ## Settings